-If you are interested in venturing into making tempeh at home, I highly suggest buying the cookbook, Miso, Tempeh, Natto & Other Tasty Ferments: A Step-by-Step Guide to Fermenting Grains and Beans by Kristen Shockey.
+Suppose you are interested in making tempeh at home.
+In that case, I highly suggest buying the cookbook, Miso, Tempeh, Natto & Other Tasty Ferments: A Step-by-Step Guide to Fermenting Grains and Beans by Kristen Shockey.

 Tempeh is a nutritious, high-protein meat alternative with a great nutty taste.
 As a fermented food, it provides a dose of probiotics that promote good gut health and digestion.
 It’s easy to prepare at home, or you can buy it from a trusted health food store.